HKpowerStudio

 • Clean out your attic, garage, or basement space before you return your holiday decoration bins (vacuum, wipe down shelves if needed, etc.).

-• Spruce up your kitchen whenever you have 10-30 mins. by tackling small areas or appliances (fridge, stove, toaster, sink, etc.) a little at a time.
+• Spruce up your kitchen whenever you have 10-30 mins.
+By tackling small areas or appliances (fridge, stove, toaster, sink, etc.) a little at a time.
 You’ll feel healthier & I bet you’ll eat healthier!
 See this kitchen organizing post.

 • Get your gift & wrap organized.
-Use a gift tracking list & invest or DIY a great wrapping station—see Pinterest for ideas
+Use a gift tracking list & invest in or DIY a great wrapping station—see Pinterest for ideas

 • Don’t overbook your holiday calendar.
 If you’ve been invited to a million parties and events, occasionally, say no to a few and leave yourself some evenings at home, either alone or with your family and relax!